 Regular deep conditioning treatments can help restore moisture and repair damage caused by chlorine exposure.

 Does chlorine turn your hair green?

-When chlorine reacts with the copper, it can create copper chloride compounds, which have a green color.
-These compounds can then attach to the hair cuticle, resulting in the greenish hue.
+When chlorine reacts with copper, it can create copper chloride compounds, which have a green color.
+These compounds can then attach to the hair cuticle, resulting in a greenish hue.

 To prevent green hair, it's essential to use a clarifying or chelating shampoo after swimming to remove any copper or chlorine residues from the hair. a shampoo for swim and sweat is a specialized shampoo that has disodium and tetrasodium EDTA which rinses harsh chemicals, including copper, preventing future damage to the hair shaft and your scalp.

 Individuals who spend significant time in chlorinated water, such as swimmers and frequent pool-goers, are at risk for chlorine hair damage.

 Those with light-colored or blonde hair may be more susceptible to the greenish tint caused by copper compounds in the water.